gjeschke/MMMx/docs/source/ensemble_analysis.rst

     *   the file-list-with-weights format of the included '.ens' file is human readable and easy to process by other software
     *   we favour this format for deposition on Zenodo
     *   the format can be reimported with the ``get_Zenodo`` keyword
+    *   for processing with some other software, saving to a single PDB file with the keyword ``save`` may be the better option

 ``asphericity``